mtorpey/journey/final.md

 Stick the following label to the board somewhere over the compass in the Arctic Ocean:

-> _(2 columns of 3 boxes, the left one marked with a dollar $, and the right one marked with a hammer-and-sickle ☭)_
+> _(2 columns of 3 boxes, the left one marked with a dollar, and the right one marked with a hammer-and-sickle)_

 And stick the following labels to the Rules Sheet: